HexHive/Evocatio/README.md

 This repository is structured as follows:

 - lib (CapSan)
-- bug-severity-AFLplusplus (CapFuzz)
+- bug-severity-AFLplusplus (POC Minimization, Critical Bytes Inference, CapFuzz)
-- scripts (SeverityScore)
+- scripts (Bug Capability Scaning, SeverityScore)

-We developed CapSan based on AddressSanitizer , and CapFuzz based on AFLplusplus.
+We developed *lib* based on AddressSanitizer , and *bug-severity-AFLplusplus* based on AFLplusplus.

 ## Building